Fully convolutional networks for velocity-field predictions based on the wall heat flux in turbulent boundary layers: Results and discussion

-\textit{ Type-II} predictions represent an intermediate step towards the flow estimation using only the heat flux.
-When passing from \textit{type I} to \textit{type II}, the error is higher for all the velocity components, however the streamwise component is the most affected, as the heat flux at the wall is less correlated to the velocity-fluctuations away from the wall than the streamwise wall-shear stress.
-The percentual increment of the MSE due to the added difficulty of the predictions is similar for both networks, note however that the predictions from the FCN proposed in this study were significantly more accurate than the FCN in~\cite{guastoni_2021}.
+\textit{Type-II} predictions represent an intermediate step toward the flow estimation using only the heat flux.
+When passing from \textit{type I} to \textit{type II}, the error is higher for all the velocity components, however, the streamwise component is the most affected, as shown in table~\ref{tab_I_vs_II}.
+The heat flux at the wall is less correlated to the velocity-fluctuations away from the wall than the streamwise wall-shear stress.
+Despite neural networks provide a non-linear mapping between input and output, a performance reduction can be anticipated by observing the linear-correlation measures in appendix~\ref{secA1} A higher Prandtl number for the scalar determines a higher error in the predictions, especially close to the wall.
+As shown in figure~\ref{figure_typeII}, the difference between the different scalars is less pronounced farther away from the wall.
+Including the spanwise wall-shear stress and the pressure as inputs makes the Prandtl dependence less evident in this type of predictions.
+The bottom row of figure~\ref{figure_typeII} highlights an apparent inconsistency in the relation between the statistical error and the Prandtl number.
+Since we do not train the model for statistical accuracy directly, the error has a higher variance between models than the MSE on the individual predictions.
+Furthermore, only one model per Prandtl number and wall-normal location has been trained in this case.
+Averaging the results from different models helps retrieving the relation between the error and the Prandtl number that can be observed in the MSE.
+The percentual increment of the MSE due to the added difficulty of the predictions is similar for both the network proposed in this work and the one in~\cite{guastoni_2021}; note however that the predictions from the former are significantly more accurate than those of the latter.
 For this reason, the current FCN is found to perform better across the entire range of wall-normal locations, even for \textit{type-II} predictions.

-{\it Type-III} predictions are performed at two wall-normal distances: $y^{+} = 15$ and $30$.
-The resulting MSE is about three times higher when compared to {\it type-II} predictions, indicating that information in the spanwise wall-shear stress and wall pressure has an important role in the reconstruction of the fields away from the wall.
-Note that making the use of a deeper FCN necessary to achieve satisfactory predictions of this type, as shown by the error comparison with~\cite{guastoni_2021} in table~\ref{tab2}.
+When {\it Type-III} predictions are performed, the resulting MSE is about three times higher when compared to {\it type-II} predictions, confirming that information in the spanwise wall-shear stress and wall pressure has an important role in the reconstruction of the fields away from the wall.
+Figure~\ref{figure_typeIII} shows how the use of a different scalar does affect the prediction quality.
+Close to the wall, the predictions become progressively more challenging as the Prandtl number increases.
+Interestingly, the difference is negligible at $y^+=50$ and the models trained at $y^+=100$ with $Pr=4$ and $Pr=6$ perform better than the models trained with lower-Prandtl-number inputs.
+Note, however, that the error in all these reconstructions is quite significant and only the largest structures are predicted.
+The degradation in the prediction quality with respect to the wall-normal distance was already reported in~\cite{guastoni_2021}.